 Looking for creative new ways to grow your success with Facebook Ads?

-Today I want to share some new ideas for how you can use Facebook’s new Customer Audience feature to refine your ad targeting and get more bang for your marketing buck.
+Today I want to share some new ideas for how you can use Facebook’s Customer Audience feature to refine your ad targeting and get more bang for your marketing buck.

 For those of you who still haven’t tried it, Custom Audiences is a powerful new tool which allows you to create lists of people you want to target Facebook ads at based on a list of email addresses, unique Facebook IDs or phone numbers.